msecrist-couchbase/smallcb-training-capella/README.md

-use docker networking features? use docker network overlay --internal mode? perhaps too complex? perhaps necessary if we want a play run-only container for submitted code?
+use docker networking features? use docker network overlay --internal mode? perhaps too complex? perhaps necessary if we want a play run-only
+    container for submitted code?

 use tmpfs for faster restarts and less real i/o, at the cost of RAM? docker run --tmpfs flag?

-docker run has interesting tweakable runtime resource limits to look at?
+docker run has interesting tweakable runtime resource limits to look at and perhaps use?

 docker run --read-only flag?

-SECURITY: turn off egress networking? https://www.reddit.com/r/docker/comments/hvs7n9/how_do_i_prevent_a_container_from_making_outgoing/ If your container is hosted on a VM in Azure, AWS, GCP, OpenStack etc, you'll want to restrict Egress (outgoing) traffic
+SECURITY: turn off egress networking? turn off ability to initiate outbound connections? https://www.reddit.com/r/docker/comments/hvs7n9/how_do_i_prevent_a_container_from_making_outgoing/ If your container is hosted on a VM in Azure, AWS, GCP, OpenStack etc, you'll want to restrict Egress (outgoing) traffic